shamsinator/galleria-slideshow/README.md

 # Galleria -- Modern Art Gallery Platform

-A clean, modern, and fully responsive digital art gallery built with **Next.js 15**, **React Server Components**, **Supabase**, and **Tailwind CSS**.\
-Here is the English translation:

-**Galleria displays artworks in an elegant masonry grid, featuring a rich detail view, slideshow navigation, and a complete admin dashboard for managing the collection.**
+**Galleria displays artworks in a masonry grid, featuring a rich detail view, slideshow navigation, and a complete admin dashboard for managing the collection.**

 ------------------------------------------------------------------------